 The reports snapshot provides a quick overview of your reports.
 In short, it’s a simple summary of all of your reports at once.
 This report can be customised.

 Real-Time reports allow you to monitor user activity as it happens on your site.
 For instance, you can see how many people are on the website right now and which pages they’re interacting with.
 These reports are updated continuously, with hits reported just seconds after they occur.

-Acquisition reports tell you exactly how visitors have accessed the site by differentiating between direct, organic, referral and paid traffic.
+Acquisition reports tell you exactly how visitors have accessed the site by differentiating between channels like direct, organic, referral and paid traffic.
 This is essential in helping you determine whether your SEO efforts are paying off.
 It’s also a good place to view referrals, which is often indicative of how effective link building efforts have been and whether you have any spam pointing at the site.

 Engagement reports provide information on your website’s content, giving you a breakdown of key engagement metrics for specific website pages.
 You can also view data on how long your website engaged visitors on each page, what events they triggered and whether they converted – all of which can help to identify issues with the website’s content.

 Conversions represent the completion of a specific activity that contributes to the success of your business, such as the completion of a contact information form.
 To monitor goals on Analytics, you’ll need to tell Google what activity you wish to track by setting up event tracking in Tag Manager.

 The monetisation report is for e-commerce store conversions, which GA4 surfaces information for automatically.